-CRE securities for which the fair value option is elected are not evaluated for impairment as any change in fair value is recorded in the consolidated statements of operations.
-Realized losses on such securities are reclassified to realized loss on mortgage loans and obligations held in securitization trust, net as losses occur.
+CRE securities for which the fair value option were elected were not evaluated for impairment as any change in fair value was recorded in the consolidated statements of operations.
+Realized losses on such securities were reclassified to realized loss on mortgage loans and obligations held in securitization trust, net as losses occurred.

-CRE securities for which the fair value option is not elected are evaluated for impairment quarterly.
-Impairment of a security is considered when the fair value is below the amortized cost basis, which is then further analyzed when: (i) the holder has the intent to sell the impaired security; (ii) it is more likely than not the holder will be required to sell the security; or (iii) the holder does not expect to recover the entire amortized cost of the security.
-When a CRE security has been deemed impaired due to (i) or (ii) or (iii), the security is written down to its fair value and an impairment is recognized in the consolidated statements of operations.
-In all other situations, the unrealized loss is bifurcated into: (a) the amount related to expected credit losses; and (b) the amount related to other factors in excess of expected credit losses.
-The portion of impairment related to expected credit losses is recognized as an allowance for credit losses.
-The remaining impairment related to other factors is recognized as a component of accumulated OCI in the consolidated statements of equity.
-CRE securities which are not high-credit quality are considered to have an impairment if the security has an unrealized loss and there has been an adverse change in expected cash flow.
-The amount of impairment is then bifurcated as discussed above.
+CRE securities for which the fair value option were not elected were evaluated for impairment quarterly.
+Impairment of a security was considered when the fair value was below the amortized cost basis, which was then further analyzed when: (i) the holder had the intent to sell the impaired security; (ii) it is more likely than not the holder was required to sell the securit; or (iii) the holder did not expect to recover the entire amortized cost of the security.
+When a CRE security was deemed impaired due to (i) or (ii) or (iii), the security was written down to its fair value and an impairment was recognized in the consolidated statements of operations.
+In all other situations, the unrealized loss was bifurcated into: (a) the amount related to expected credit losses; and (b) the amount related to other factors in excess of expected credit losses.
+The portion of impairment related to expected credit losses was recognized as an allowance for credit losses.
+The remaining impairment related to other factors was recognized as a component of accumulated OCI in the consolidated statements of equity.
+CRE securities which were not high-credit quality were considered to have an impairment if the security had an unrealized loss and there had been an adverse change in expected cash flow.
+The amount of impairment was then bifurcated as discussed above.